whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can Whole Nations Embrace Generosity and Integrity.md

 It's not as if healthy nations don't have some troubles -- in any society, people sometimes don't get along.
 The difference is that they address disputes in ways that maintain a baseline of mutual respect among everybody, holding people to high standards of good behavior without demanding humiliation or submission.
 And when mutual respect is the norm, any selfish or hurtful act stands out as something to be immediately addressed so everyone can return to that respectful baseline.

 Priscilla Settee, a woman of the Cree people, described their reconciliation process where elders would consider how to bring a person "back into a balanced life" and help them "focus on what is important in life."
 Instead of believing that a troubled person is bad and deserves punishment, this more loving approach recognizes that the troubled person is basically good but off-balanced or missing something important.
-The goal is to help them recover their balance.[xxx-original instructions|definition of indigenous knowledge]
+The goal is to help them regain their balance.[xxx-original instructions|definition of indigenous knowledge]

 The Ju/'hoan San (these punctuation symbols refer to sounds that don't exist in English) have healing dances for people who aren't getting along, where they "put these two people next to each other so that they can come into harmony by dancing together... it's a technology of opening the heart so that healing energy can enter and so that people's hearts will be revealed to each other and any problems or enmity will go out from between them."[xxx-original instructions|peace technologies from the san bushmen of africa]